 Perhaps you're a student of history.
 Or maybe you're just mildly curious about what it was like to live in the very different world of 100 or 200 years ago.
 Or, you've been tracing your family tree and come across our site.
 Whatever the reason, we're glad you're here.

 If you think you have family lines that touch those featured here, or if you can expand or correct any of the text or help with photographs, or have suggestions, please email us at email@example.com, or leave a comment.

 We respect the artistic work of others, and so acknowledge copyright when you hover over an image.
 Most of the images are our own.
 Some are from Wikipedia under a free Creative Commons license.
-Any image labeled "Photo: Michael Otterson" or anything with the Otterson name on it is our own image and can be freely used for any non-commercial purpose.
-Of course, we always appreciate a link back to our site.
+Any image labeled "Photo: Michael Otterson" or anything with the Otterson name on it is our own image and can be freely used for any non-commercial purpose as long as there is a link back to our site.
 If a picture is labeled "Public domain" or "family album," then the copyright has expired or there is no copyright.
 If you feel we have inadvertently infringed copyright, please advise and we will correct it.

 How did it feel to face the discipline of the Royal Navy on a ship driven by wind, or to serve below decks as a stoker in the heat, dust and grime as sail gave way to steam?